 As a curator / coordinator I have been responsible for several exhibitions and projects.

-I work for The One Minutes; for Z!, the Amsterdam magazine for the homeless and for the yearly Springsnow Festival Amsterdam.
+I have worked for The One Minutes; for Z!, the Amsterdam Street Paper and for the yearly Springsnow Festival Amsterdam.
 In the late eighties I played in the Dutch band Astral Bodies; we made video clips and a feature film.

-Sometimes I do video collaborations with other artists: video clips for sound artist Jaap Blonk , Moritz Ebinger’s Radio Rood.
+Sometimes I did video collaborations with other artists: video clips for sound artist Jaap Blonk , Moritz Ebinger’s Radio Rood and with Moroccan – Dutch poet Mimoun Essahraoui.
 Stop motion movies with Judith Koning, for Straatjutter Krista Peters.
-The most recent collaboration is with Moroccan – Dutch poet Mimoun Essahraoui.

 About my video art: wander world

 Just like my photography, lots of my video art is filmed on the street.
 During my walks in Amsterdam, but also when I am somewhere abroad, for a job or on vacation.
 When something is ‘happening’ in front of my eyes, I feel the need to film it.
 In other words: if sound and movement play an important role, I prefer film to photography.
 Just like my photography my video work is about showing another reality in reality itself; the surrealism, absurdity, humor, poetry of daily life as I see it.
 Most of my videos are exactly one minute long.
 I want to keep things as short and clear as possible, but there often is a strange twist.
 My solo DVD ‘Wander World’ (released february2014, produced by The One Minutes) gives a good overview.
 You can read more about it here.

 From 2010 until 2018, I have been making a one minute video for each issue of Z!
 Amsterdam Magazine for the Homeless.
 All videos have been archived on Z!’s youtube channel.
 From 2018 I started making drawings with small texts about a place somewhere in the city, for the same magazine.
 I will keep making those videos though 🙂